Rupu-techu/Lumora_AI/README.md

 # 🧠 IBM Granite Integration

-IBM Granite powers Lumora AI's creative intelligence.
+Lumora AI is architected for IBM Granite integration.

-It enables:
+The application includes a dedicated AI service layer designed to seamlessly connect with IBM Granite Foundation Models for:

 - Story Generation
-- Character Generation
+- Character Creation
 - World Building
 - Creative Brainstorming
-- Content Expansion
+- Intelligent Content Expansion

-- Intelligent AI Assistance
+Currently, AI responses are demonstrated using mock data, allowing the complete creative workflow to be tested while keeping the architecture ready for IBM Granite integration.

 ---